robmadole/django-sunset/README.rst

-In the case that you have a deployment to the cloud and do not know the hostname that you code will be sittingin you can simply set the ignore_missing flag.
+In the case that you have a deployment to the cloud and do not know the hostname that you code will be sitting in you can simply set the ignore_missing flag.

 ::